-- Blessed is the family whose members face challenges together, for they shall overcome them.
+Blessed is the family whose members face challenges together, for they shall overcome them.
 Blessed Joseph and Mother Mary were united in facing the danger of King Herod killing the child Jesus, and so they thwarted the king’s murderous plan.
-When Blessed Joseph received the angel’s message that he should take the child and his mother to Egypt, he did not respond by saying the One who was responsible for the conception is mighty enough to fight King Herod and so He should deal with the problem.
-Rather, Blessed Joseph obediently acted as the angel said.
+When Blessed Joseph received the angel’s message that he should take the child and His mother to Egypt, he did not respond by saying that the One who was responsible for the conception is mightier than King Herod and so He should deal with the problem.
+Rather, Blessed Joseph obediently acted as the angel had said.
 Therefore, when a challenge arises in a family, it is not the time to resort to a blame game, but to face it together.

-- Blessed is the family whose members communicate well with one another, they shall enjoy mutual trust and support.
-A study done in England in the 1970s revealed that 85% of divorce cases were due to the lack of Communication.
+Blessed is the family whose members communicate well with one another, they shall enjoy mutual trust and support.
+A study done in England in the 1970s revealed that 85% of divorce cases were due to the lack of communication.
+I believe that a more recent study in this era of Information and Communications Technology (ICT) would reveal a higher percentage of divorce as a result of lack of communication.
 Communication is, therefore, key to the success of a marriage.
-In the above biblical story, for instance, Blessed Joseph communicated to Mother Mary about the angel’s message of fleeing to Egypt.
+In today’s gospel story, for instance, Blessed Joseph had to communicate with Mother Mary about the angel’s message of fleeing to Egypt.

-- Blessed are obedient children, for they shall enjoy the goodness of their own children.
-Though divine, once He became a human child, Jesus obeyed his parents (Luke 2:51).
+Blessed are obedient children, for they shall enjoy the goodness of their own children.
+Though divine, once He became a human child, Jesus obeyed His parents (Luke 2:51).
 While parents do their best for their children, the latter should in turn obey them.
 Children shall then be blessed according to the fourth commandment.
-In addition, today’s first reading mentions other blessings that such children shall receive (Sirach 3:2-6, 12-14).
+In addition, the Book of Sirach mentions other blessings that such children shall receive (Sirach 3:2-6, 12-14).

-Finally, it is my prayer that in the year 2016, you and your families shall experience all of the above beatitudes.
+Finally, it is my prayer that in the New Year, you and your families shall experience all of the above beatitudes.
 Amen!